jaldhar/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 94: June 24, 2017

+**Today's Progress (or lack thereof) **: Failed to build a game with cocos2d-x.

+**Thoughts**:

+I had found a free Udemy course about the cocos2d-x game library which I took today.
+I like cocos2d-x because it is open source (truly, not with restrictions like Unity,) uses C++ and is multi-platform.
+I have a very simple game in the Play Store which I made using this library a long time ago but this course brought me up to date with the latest version and got me understanding it on a much higher level than I had before.
+So I used it to write a more complex (but still relatively simple.
+My magnum opus still lies in the future) scrambled puzzle game.

+So far so good but then Android Studio happened.
+The latest versions of cocos2d-x are supposed to support it.
+But both 2.3.3 and the latest 3.0 beta give some sort of null pointer exception in gradle and refuse to build further.
+I could build from the command line but I recall that used to be somewhat messy so I am just giving up for now.
+The downside of this library is that it is more popular in Asia so the English documentation is not that great.
+Their forum is pretty active though or perhaps I could ask the course teacher.

+Anyway I'm disappointed but I remind myself tomorrow is a new day.

+**Links to work:**

+LOLCatsPuzzle: Haven't bothered uploading it yet.

 ## Day 93: June 23, 2017

 **Today's Progress**: Android; roguelike shelved for now.